ebzzry/ebzzry.github.io/en/fkd/human.md

 ### Smile

 The payload of a smile is not at the instant that the smile was received; it is during our moments of reflection.
-Smiles create a lasting impact, and they are so potent that it is able to alter an ill perception.
+A smile creates a lasting impact, and it is so potent that it is able to alter an ill perception.
 A smile conveys lightheartedness, engagement, and happiness.
 Wear it.
 Own it. 😄